kamejosh/owlbear-hp-tracker/USAGE.md

 <h1 id="party-management">Party Management</h1>

+See the [Tutorial](https://youtu.be/uakBb5yFhmo) for a walkthrough of the party management features.

 Party Management allows tracking group resources like items, money, and shared links.
 It can be accessed via the [👤] button in the action window top bar.

 To use party features, you must have a valid [Tabletop Almanac API Key](#room-settings) entered.
 All party data, including tokens, inventory, and currency, is automatically synced with your Tabletop Almanac account, ensuring your data is safe and accessible across different sessions and devices.